How California Landlords Collect Court Judgments: 4 Ways That Can Help

-If you are in California and have won a money judgment, there is a chance that your debtor may or may not pay.
+If you are a landlord in California and have won a court ordered money judgment, there is a chance that your debtor may or may not pay.
 Certain laws are applicable for judgment enforcement in California which affect the collection process.
-Judgment collection mainly refers to the collection of a certain amount of money.
+Judgment collection mainly refers to the collection of a certain amount of money that is usually awarded to landlords for unpaid rent, eviction legal costs, damages to the rental property or holdover damages which is when a tenant stays longer than is permitted by the lease without permission.

-There are various ways you can collect a judgment in California and some of them are given below:
+There are various ways landlords can collect a court judgment in California.
+Here are some of them listed below.

 Levy a Bank Account